 Infographic courtesy of Lefigaro

-Check out this Guide of the French Income Tax Return.
+Check out this Guide to the French Income Tax Return.

 The Contribution Economique Territoriale (CET) is a tax used to help fund local services and the Chambres de Commerce/Metiers.